 “A company like Gartner can make of break other companies.
 Taking money from parties looking for the truth and parties that want to become the new default in the market is a perverse incentive.

 To conduct objective research and sell the outcomes, like you do, certainly sound like something that the market could use.

 But is it really what they want?
 Are you sure that this market is about objective advice rather than buying off responsibility for decisions?
 Maybe both Gartners and their clients both know full well it is a scam, but since it serves both interests, everyone plays along.”

 Know They are Buying a Sheild

-And this brings up the question, do Gartner’s buyers also know that Gartner is corrupt and that they are not buying any real research but instead simply buying a shield again being held culpable for bad decision making?
+And this brings up the question, do Gartner’s buyers also know that Gartner is corrupt and that they are not buying any real research but instead simply repurchasing a shield, being held culpable for bad decision making?

 I have thought about this, and when I have discussed Gartner with a wide variety of software buyers, I have often found that they have no idea what research rules Gartner follows.
 That was a reason I wrote the book on Gartner to get the word out.
 The people that generally know that Gartner is a scam are the software vendors.
 Although they normally also do not know how Gartner’s research works specifically.
 But they know something is fishy.
 This is because they have much more exposure to how the “sausage is made.”
 Gartner is very close to universally unpopular among all but the largest vendors.

-All of this leads to remarkably uninformed decision making in IT.
-It also emboldens the marketing departments of many software vendors to make exaggerated claims knowing that they will not be exposed by these IT analysts.
-What entity can be expected to contradict claims made by software vendors if they rely upon these same vendors for a sizable portion of their overall revenues?
+All of this leads to remarkably uninformed decision-making in IT.
+It also emboldens many software vendors’ marketing departments to make exaggerated claims knowing that these IT analysts will not expose them.
+What entity can be expected to contradict software vendors’ claims if they rely upon these same vendors for a sizable portion of their overall revenues?

 Brightwork Research & Analysis is a real functioning research entity.
 How can we prove it?
 Well, for one, we challenge prevailing concepts presented by software vendors, consulting companies, Wall Street analysts.